Katha Deithili Maa Ku: Plot

 Abinash Patnaik is a state level boxer.
-To participate in the state championship, he leaves his wife Sumita and son Ajay, because one condition of the contest is participants should be unmarried.
+To participate in the state championship, he leaves his wife Sumitra and son Ajay, because one condition of the contest is participants should be unmarried.
 He pretends to be a bachelor, and in an unavoidable circumstance, he marries another woman, Rama.
 Ajay, who is also a boxer, tries to unite with his stepmother and father as he had promised to his mother as she died.